David5p/geography-quiz/README.md

 - The page acts in a similar way when the user gives an incorrect answer but instead of the question container going green, it changes color to red.

 - The bottom of the screen includes the score area, timer, next button and exit quiz.
-This section of the page serves a purpose and fulfils my goal, which was to allow the user to see all parts of the game without needing to scroll.
-This layout achieves that even if it is compact.
+The compact layout chosen ensures users can see all game elements without scrolling, fulfilling my design goal.
 One solution I explored was moving the score area next to the answer buttons on medium screens or larger with flexbox, but that caused layout issues with the score area floating on the screen.
 So, I chose the relative position at the bottom of the screen.

 #### End of quiz